telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/creating-the-dashboard-main-page.md

 ### Create Custom Backgrounds for Gauges

 The radial gauges on this page use a custom background image of a record.
-Every gauge is contained within its own `&lt;div&gt;`, as demonstrated in the example below.
+Every gauge is contained within its own `<div>`, as demonstrated in the example below.

 ###### Example